Last updated: February 4th, 2022

-We’ve actually done this drive in reverse, going from Jasper to Edmonton and it’s a very straight-forward 4-hour drive.
-The roads are well maintained and there’s plenty of small towns along the way to find services in.
+We’ve actually done this drive in reverse, going from Jasper to Edmonton and it’s a very straightforward 4-hour drive.
+The roads are well maintained and there are plenty of small towns along the way to find services in.
 It’s also home to a variety of wildlife, which means you might see deer, elk, or bears.

 Edmonton to Jasper Road Trip Tips

-The drive from Edmonton to Jasper is about 365kms and takes close to 4 hours without stopping.
+The drive from Edmonton to Jasper is about 365 km and takes close to 4 hours without stopping.
 The whole drive is done via Highway AB-16.
 During the winter, the drive can take longer depending on conditions, as well as busy summer weekends throughout the year.

 Parks Canada Pass

 Jasper National Park requires a pass in order to enter.
 The current daily fees are:

 Family/group (up to 7 people): $19.60

 Commercial group (per person): $8.30